International Paper John Dillon Park

 - We are visiting their home.
 Please be a good guest.

 Porcupines are not a danger to people, if not disturbed, but they are attractive targets for pets.
 Porcupines are attracted to salt and the most common problem is for them to gnaw on buildings where people have left salt deposits from the sweat on their hands.
 They are nocturnal by nature so chances are you won’t see one during the day unless it is asleep up in a tree.
-If you see one just let it be and watch one of natures shy creatures in it’s natural home.

 The Hazard of Forest Fires.
 Another thing we should all be aware of is the danger of a forest fire in our wilderness setting.
 People being careless are the cause of most forest fires.